Please help us share God's truths and hope in Christ.

 Luke 2:7 And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.

-We assume that the English word “inn” used in Luke 2:7 refers to paid lodging, but could it refer to something else?
-Could it be the home of a relative?
-The English word “inn” is a translation from the Greek word kataluma.
-Kataluma is defined by Strong’s Dictionary as:
+It’s long been assumed that the English word “inn” used in Luke 2:7 refers to paid lodging, but could it refer to a relative’s home?
+The English word “inn” is a translation from the Greek word “kataluma.”
+Strong’s Dictionary defines Kataluma as:

 from G2647; prop. a dissolution (breaking up of a journey, i.e. (by impl.) a lodging-place:–guestchamber, inn.
 From 2647.
 Kataluo: to loosen down (disintegrate), i.e. (by impl.) to demolish (lit. or fig.); spec. [comp.
 G2646] to halt for the night:–destroy, dissolve, be guest, lodge, come to nought, overthrow, throw down.

-This clearly tells us that the meaning of the word kataluma, used in Luke 2.
-It is a place of rest, lodging, or guest quarters.
+Strong says that a kataluma is a place of rest, lodging, or guest quarters.
 It does not speak of lodging in a public place or of paid accommodations.
-We should also note that there is no mention of Mary and Joseph being turned-away by an innkeeper in the biblical narrative.
-The innkeeper is an addition, often portrayed in nativity plays.
-We can agree that the innkeeper is theatrical license.
-Suggesting an innkeeper is actually adding to what the biblical text says.
+We should also note that the Bible does not mention Mary and Joseph being turned away by an innkeeper.
+The innkeeper has been added to the nativity narrative in books and plays.
+We can agree it’s by theatrical license — it’s adding to the biblical text.

 The Guest Chamber?

-The word kataluma is also used in Luke 22.
-In this verse we find it translated using a different word:
+The word kataluma is also used in Mark and Luke, but is translated using a different word:

 Mark 14:14 And wheresoever he shall go in, say ye to the goodman of the house, The Master saith, Where is the guestchamber [kataluma]where I shall eat the passover with my disciples?

-These passages in Luke 22 and Mark 14 both speak of the upper room in which Jesus ate His last supper with His disciples on the night in which He was betrayed.
-This room was not rented, it was an upper room, a guest chamber, a kataluma, in the house of a friend.
-It was not an “inn” as we would think of paid lodging or accommodations.
+These verses tell of the upper room where Jesus ate His last supper with His disciples on the night He was betrayed.
+The room was not rented.
+It was an upper room, a guest chamber (kataluma) in a friend’s house.
+It was not an “inn,” as we would think of paid lodging or accommodations.

 Luke 10:34 And [the Samaritan] went to him, and bound up his wounds, pouring in oil and wine, and set him on his own beast, and brought him to an inn, and took care of him.

-The Greek word for “inn” used in Luke 10:34 is pandocheion, defined by Strong’s dictionary as, “a public lodging-place–inn.”
-And in verse 35, the Greek word for “host” is defined by Strong’s as “an innkeeper (warden of a caravanserai)–host.”
+The Greek word pandocheion is defined by Strong’s dictionary as “a public lodging-place–inn.”
+And the Greek word translated “host” in Luke 10:35 is “pandocheus” — defined by Strong’s as “an innkeeper (warden of a caravanserai)–host.”

 Upper Room vs Lower Level

-During biblical times the eating and sleeping quarters of a two story home would have been on the upper floor.
+A two-story home’s eating and sleeping quarters would have been on the upper floor during biblical times.
 The lower level was often used as a shelter for livestock during inclement weather.
-We know that Mary and Joseph were turned away because there was no room in the guest chamber (the upper room, the kataluma), but they may have been offered shelter in the lower level among the animals.
+Mary and Joseph were turned away because there was no room in the guest chamber (the upper room), but they could have sheltered in the lower level among the animals.
 This would explain their access to a manger in which Jesus was laid.

 Rejected by His Own

-Perhaps we should consider this the first instance of rejection of Jesus.
-When Mary and Jesus were turned away, so also was Jesus turned away.
+Perhaps we should consider this to have been the first rejection of Jesus.
+When Mary and Joseph were turned away, so also was Jesus turned away.
 Even before His birth, He was rejected by His own:

 John 1:11 He came unto his own, and his own received him not.